Big data engineer

 You’ll work with organisations to help them develop, maintain, test and evaluate big data solutions.
 Your work will involve collaborating with data architects, data scientists and analysts.
 You’ll make sure any solution meets the business’ needs.

-• create and maintain complex computer systems that use AI to collect data
+creating and maintaining complex computer systems that use AI to collect data

-• work with data architects, analysts and data scientists
+working with data architects, data scientists and analysts

-• make sure the data solutions you build meet all the business needs or requirements
+making sure the data solutions you build meet the business needs or requirements it was intended to

 Explore more information about this job